 Typically, bandwidth usage on Alexa varies according to the activities you engage in.
 Additionally, the bandwidth usage also depends on the installations on your devices.
 For example, on an idle day, it can use 1 Mbps per day.

-How does Mobile Hot-Spot work?
+How does a mobile Hot-Spot work?

 Your mobile phone hot-spot uses its 4G cellular network to power its internet connection and then, share this connection with other devices that don’t have an internet connection via Wi-Fi.

-Built-in 16-inch audio speaker for voice feedback
+- Built-in 16-inch audio speaker with improved voice and audio quality.

-Advanced audio distribution profile (A2DP) for supported audio streaming
+- Advanced audio distribution profile (A2DP) for supported audio streaming.

-Audio/video remote control profile (AVRCP) for mobile device voice control
+- Audio/video remote control profile (AVRCP) for mobile device voice control.

 With Echo Dot’s superior Bluetooth connectivity, you will also enjoy the experience more.
 This is thanks to the integrated advanced audio distribution which supports audio streaming from your mobile device to the Echo Dot or even from your Echo Dot to your Bluetooth speakers.